-PEEPTeq - This control sets the equilibration at the Maneuver PEEP after which the Slow Flow Maneuver begins.
+PEEPTeg - This control sets the equilibration at the Maneuver PEEP after which the Slow Flow Maneuver begins.

 Sensitivity - This sets the sensitivity threshold that the ventilator uses to detect patient effort during the Slow Flow Maneuver.
-The default position is three centimeters but can be adjusted by the operator to assure accurate sensitivity in all applications.
+The default position is 3 cmH2O but can be adjusted by the operator to ensure accurate sensitivity in all applications.